Wachet auf, ruft uns die Stimme, BWV 140: History, hymn and text

 The text of the three stanzas appears unchanged and with the melody in the outer movements and the central movements (1, 4 and 7), while an unknown author supplied poetry for the other movements, twice a sequence of recitative and duet.
 He refers to the love poetry of the Song of Songs, showing Jesus as the bridegroom of the Soul.
 According to the Bach scholar Christoph Wolff, the text was already available when Bach composed his cycle of chorale cantatas.

+Performance history

-Bach performed the cantata only once, in Leipzig's main church Nikolaikirche on 25 November 1731.
+Bach performed the cantata in Leipzig's main church Nikolaikirche on 25 November 1731.
 According to Wolff, Bach performed it only this one time, although the 27th Sunday after Trinity occurred one more time during his tenure in Leipzig, in 1742.
 Bach used the central movement as the basis for the first of his Schübler Chorales, BWV 645.

+The cantata was revived by the Thomanerchor around 1755 under the joint directorship of Barth and Penzel.
+Both men were born after the premiere of the work.

 As the text and its eschatological themes are also associated with Advent, the cantata is commonly performed during that season.

+Publication

+The cantata was published in 1881 as part of the first complete edition of the composer's work, the Bach Gesamtausgabe.